dmandala/morse/README.md

          A dot is one time unit.
          A dash is three dot time units.
+         A dot dot or dot dash or dash dash seperation is one dot time unit.
          A letter seperation is three dot time units.
          A word seperation is seven dot time units.